tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/Activities/03_Stu_Crowdsale_Exploration_and_Discussion/README.md

 ## Hints

-* Think about how tokenomics plays an important rule in crowdsales.
+* Think about how tokenomics plays an important role in crowdsales.